 Furniture stripping helper

 When stripping old paint or varnish, how do you get rid of the stuff once it’s on your putty knife?
 Cut a semi-circular opening in the side of a 1-gal. milk jug, then clean the loaded scraper on the ﬂat edge of the hole.
 When you’re done, and you want to reuse some of the stripper, upend the jug and use the neck of the jug as a funnel to pour the stripper into another container.
-Find out extraordinary uses for the junk in your garage.

 Plastic bag dispenser